-Ferrari’s (NYSE:RACE) Periodic Report on the Buyback Program
+FERRARI’s (NYSE:RACE) PERIODIC REPORT ON THE BUYBACK PROGRAM

-Ferrari N.V.
-(NYSE:RACE) informs that the Company has purchased, under the 5th tranche of the common share buyback program announced on October 4, 2021 (“Fifth Tranche”), additional common shares – reported in aggregate form, on a daily basis on the Italian Stock Exchange (MTA) as follows:
+Maranello Italy, October 25, 2021 – Ferrari (NYSE:RACE) informs that the Company has purchased, under the 5th tranche of the common share buyback program announced on October 4, 2021 (“Fifth Tranche”), additional common shares – reported in aggregate form, on a daily basis – on the Italian Stock Exchange (MTA) as follows:

 (dd/mm/yyyy)